TrustResearcher: Automating Knowledge-Grounded and Transparent Research Ideation with Multi-Agent Collaboration: Abstract

 \section{Abstract}

-Effective research relies on organizing extensive information and stimulating novel solutions.
 Agentic systems have recently emerged as a promising tool to automate literature-based ideation.
-However, current systems often remain black-box.
-Their outputs may appear plausible but weakly grounded, with limited transparency or control for researchers.
+However, current systems often remain black-box, with limited transparency or control for researchers.
 Our work introduces \autoresearcher, a multi-agent demo system for knowledge-grounded and transparent ideation.
 Specifically, \autoresearcher integrates meticulously designed four stages into a unified framework: (A) Structured Knowledge Curation, (B) Diversified Idea Generation, (C) Multi-stage Idea Selection, and (D) Expert Panel Review \& Synthesis.
-Different from prior pipelines, our system not only exposes intermediate reasoning states, execution logs, and tunable agents for inspections, but also enables the generation of hypotheses that are both diverse and evidence-aligned.
-Our design is also domain-agnostic: as long as literature sources exist, the same pipeline can be instantiated in any scientific field.
-As an illustrative case, we demonstrate \autoresearcher on a graph-mining case study ($k$-truss breaking problem), where it generates distinct, plausible hypotheses with evidence and critiques.
-A live demo and source code are available at \url{https://github.com/valleysprings/AutoResearcher}.
+Different from prior pipelines, our system not only exposes intermediate reasoning states, execution logs, and configurable agents for inspections, but also enables diverse and evidence-aligned idea generation.
+Our design is also domain-agnostic, where the same pipeline can be instantiated in any scientific field.
+As an illustrative case, we demonstrate \autoresearcher on a graph-mining scenario ($k$-truss breaking problem), where it generates distinct, plausible candidates with evidence and critiques.
+A live demo and source code are available at \url{https://github.com/valleysprings/TrustResearcher}.